Construction Impacts

 Development-related Work

 - Russell and Deer Street striping completed for lane shift.
 Police detail at the Deer-Market Street intersection to facilitate commuter traffic flow.
+Deer Street sidewalk repairs start WED Nov 5.
+Right hand side (heading toward Market St.) this week and the Sheraton-side next week.

 - Green St – Developer has started installation of Green St water main.